TritonDataCenter/rfd/rfd/0055/README.md

 which vnode to traverse to next).

-As with the previous alternative, mount operations which are shared would need to propagate into all of the effected process-related mount lists.
+As with the previous alternative, mount operations which are shared would need to propagate into all of the affected process-related mount lists.
 Perhaps some form of chaining could be used to manage these relations.
 Slave and private mount operations within the child would only effect that process's mount list.